-At the beginning of 2017, I started work on four big ideas that may create substantial value: (1) improved experience for consumers shopping in physical stores, (2) securities trading, (3) financial payments, and (4) internet search.
+At the beginning of 2017, I started work on four big ideas that may create substantial value: (1) improved experience for consumers shopping in physical stores, including "instant digital coupons," (2) securities trading, (3) financial payments, and (4) internet search.
 Patent applications were filed.
 And on May 22, 2018, the first patent (described below) was granted.

 A discussion of these innovations will be included in a new book that I am developing; working title Discovering Insights.
 This book will contain a significant amount of new material that extends my earlier book, Reconstructing Your Worldview: The Four Core Beliefs You Need to Solve Complex Business Problems.